gbtami/pychess-variants/static/docs/shinobiplus.md

 ## Clan Pieces

-There are five new units unique to the Clan: the Ninja, the Dragon, Lances, Wooden Horses, and Monks.
-Captains are a new piece available to both sides, but only the Clan starts with one on the board.
+There are five new units unique to the Clan: the Ninja, the Dragon, the Fox, Lances, Wooden Horses, and Monks.
+Captains are a new piece available to both sides.
 Do not be intimidated; all these pieces have movements that are very similar to the original chess pieces!
-The Ninja and Dragon are special pieces more unique pieces to the Clan, while the other new pieces are essentially weaker version of their Kingdom counterparts.
-The Ninja, the Dragon, and Captains do not promote.
+The Ninja, Dragon, and Fox are special pieces more unique pieces to the Clan, while the other new pieces are essentially weaker version of their Kingdom counterparts.
+The Ninja, the Dragon, the Fox, and Captains do not promote.
 The Clan also has access to the Kingdom pieces of the Rook, Bishop, and Knight after promotion.
 The Clan’s king is called a Kage (K) and has a different symbol, but the change is purely aesthetic and thematic: it behaves like an orthodox King.
 Clan Rooks and Bishops look different, but the changes are also aesthetic.

 ### Captain (C)

 ![Captain](https://github.com/gbtami/pychess-variants/blob/master/static/images/CVariantsGuide/ClanCaptain.png)

-The Clan starts with one Captain in the Queen's spot.
+The Clan starts with one Captain in hand.
 Additional Captains can be obtained by both sides by promoting their pawns at the 7th rank.
 The Captain has the same movement of a King.
 Of course, unlike the King, capturing a Captain does not end the game.

 ### Ninja (J)